Ronan,

-This is all I can write tonight, little one.
-I’m so tired.
-I’ve been falling asleep so easily lately due to all the going I’ve been doing, during the day.
+That’s all I can write tonight, little one.
+I’m exhausted.
+I’ve been falling asleep easily lately because of all the moving and going I’ve been doing during the day.
 I love you.
 I miss you.
 I hope you are safe.
-G’nite baby doll.
-Sweet dreams.

 xoxo